 UNC Kenan-Flagler threw a birthday party for one of its own: Paul Fulton (BSBA ’57).

-The 80 years young Fulton – a dedicated alumnus and the former dean of UNC Kenan-Flagler – was celebrated in honor of his birthday and his commitment to the School, the University and to education in the state of North Carolina.
+The 80-years-young Fulton – a dedicated alumnus and former dean of UNC Kenan-Flagler – was celebrated in honor of his birthday and his commitment to the School, the University and education in the state of North Carolina.

 Faculty, staff, family members and academic and athletic leaders from across campus – including Chancellor Carol Folt, Men’s Basketball Head Coach Roy Williams and Director of Athletics Bubba Cunningham – joined to honor Fulton.

 Fulton is the non-executive chairman of the board of Bassett Furniture Industries Inc. and its former chairman and CEO.
 He spent most of his career with Hanes Hosiery and Sara Lee Corporation.

 He served as dean of UNC Kenan-Flagler from 1993-97.
 His contributions to the University and the state include co-chairing the Carolina First campaign (which exceeded its $2 billion goal with 10 months to spare), serving on UNC’s Board of Trustees and Board of Governors, and founding Citizens for Higher Education to promote education in North Carolina.

 “Paul has touched many lives in many ways – and he continues to help the University and UNC Kenan-Flagler in countless ways,” said Doug Shackelford (BSBA ’80), dean and the Meade H. Willis Distinguished Professor of Taxation.

 Fulton thanked Shackelford for the birthday party, adding, “He’s going to be the best damn dean we’ve ever had.
 This great place is going to get even better.”